Photography and ultralight backpacking don’t exactly go well together.

 Fujifilm 50-230mm f4-6.7 (13 oz/369 g)

-This lens is part of the XC line of lenses, which Fujifilm describes as “compact and casual.”
-I joke that it stands for “X-tra Cheap” as XC lenses are known for their plasticky build quality.
+This lens is part of the XC line of lenses.
+Fujifilm describes XC lenses as “compact and casual”, but I joke that it stands for “X-tra Cheap” as they have predominantly plastic builds.
 But the optical performance is far from cheap, and the lens is astoundingly lightweight.
 Its small size also allows it to fit in a fanny pack while I’m hiking.
-This is not easy to find in a telephoto zoom lens, and is actually a large reason Fujifilm won me over.
+This is not easy to find in a telephoto zoom lens, and is a large reason I chose Fujifilm.

 Alternatives